-Assuming the use of a custom-tuned operating system and programmer defined memory mapping/management, CG scaling may continue past four threads.
+Assuming that this behavior can be alleviated by a custom-tuned operating system and programmer defined memory mapping/management, CG scaling may continue past four threads.
 However, even under ideal conditions (removal of OS overhead and cache contention, unlimited number of cores, and ideal load balancing), CG parallelism will not be sufficient to achieve interactive frame-rates.
 Figure 7(a) shows that Mix and Deformable require more than a frame's worth of time just for Island Processing and Cloth.
 When considering serial phases, Explosions and Highspeed barely achieve 30 FPS.